EthereumCommonwealth/Proposals/README.md

 All proposals, proposal discussions, financial operations and decisions made by Callisto Team are transparently available to all community members and any discussions are always welcome.

+# We are hiring

+Also, Callisto Team will publish announcements about the hiring of specialists at Callisto Proposals/issues.
+For any questions about hiring for full-time or part-time job, contact dexaran@callisto.network or comment the corresponding issue.

 # Financial transparency

 Callisto team adheres to the policy of [financial transparency](https://github.com/EthereumCommonwealth/Roadmap/issues/48).